EmilianoTalamo/emit-sassy/README.md

 Simply run `docker-compose up -d` to build the image and to run the container.

 Once you have your container running, you can enter to the container's bash and run `npm run dev` or `npm run prod`.

+## libnotify
+If you are on Linux (or using WSL), you might need to install the `libnotify-bin` package on your system to prevent some warnings during compilation.